 - Single: If you’re single (meaning neither married nor separated) as of December 31, this is your tax filing status.

-- Qualifying Widower: Widowers with a dependent child enjoy the same benefits as married couples filing jointly the year of their spouse’s passing and the next year.
+- Qualifying Widower: Widowers with a dependent child enjoy the same benefits as married couples filing the year of their spouse’s passing and the next year jointly.

 2022 Federal Tax Rates, Standard Deductions, & Capital Gains

 How your income is taxed varies based on how much income you have, how you earned it, and other factors.

-While a flat tax has been talked about (for years), the current U.S. tax system is actually a graduated scale where one who earns more pays more.
+While a flat tax has been talked about for years, the current U.S. tax system is a graduated scale where one who earns more pays more.

 There are also standard deductions you can take when filing your taxes.
 These standard deductions can reduce the amount of income taxes you owe.

 The United States uses a marginal tax system or a gradual tax system.
 The marginal tax rate means each additional dollar you earn is taxed at the rate which falls within your income tax bracket.

-The tax code has operated like for decades, even though the rates themselves have changed several times, and has had many other one-time changes, like an economic stimulus check when the economy was doing poorly in 2008.
+The tax code has operated like this for decades, even though the rates have changed several times, and has had many other one-time changes, like an economic stimulus check when the economy was doing poorly in 2008.

 Finally, the government may tax capital gains differently than earned income.
 Capital gains are investment gains.
 Let’s look at these to see how they impact your tax obligations.